Website designed & produced by Fiona Curtis

 Council meetings are usually held on the third Wednesday of the months of January, March, May, July, September, and November in Pucks Oak Barn, commencing at 7.00 pm.
-2015/16 dates are July 15th, September 16th, November 18th, January 20th, March 16th & AGM May 18th.
-Members of the public are welcome to attend meetings and may address the Council if time allows and on the invitation of the Chairman.
+2018 dates are; January 23rd March 20th & AGM May 15th TBC Members of the public are welcome to attend meetings and may address the Council if time allows and on the invitation of the Chairman.

 The Councillors for Compton are very active within the community and can be contacted via the Clerk to the Council.

 Responsibilities for local services are divided between Surrey County Council for education, public transport, highways and police and Guildford Borough Council for housing, planning, public health, and waste collection to name but a few.
 The Parish Council is responsible for representing the views of parish residents on local matters.
 In particular, it makes a contribution to:

 Local planning applications and enforcement, transport, including the state of the highways, traffic calming, footpaths and other rights of way.

 Village environment issues, drainage systems and grass cutting.